phosgene89/phosgene89.github.io/hnsw.md

 ### Algorithm 4 - Nearest neighbours heuristic

-Algorithm 4 takes a list of candidate nearest neighbours and then checks their nearest neighbours.
-If any are closer than the furthest current list of NN, they are added to the list of current NN and the current list of NN is pruned appropriately.
+Algorithm 4 takes a list of candidate nearest neighbours candidates and then checks their nearest neighbours.
+If any are closer than the furthest current list of candidate NNs, they are added to the list of current NN and the current list of NN is pruned appropriately.

+Algorithm 4 differs from algorithm 2 in that algorithm 2 exhaustively searches candidates, whereas algorithm 4 stops once a set number of nearest neighbours are found.
+Algorithm 4 enables longer range connections to be formed.
 ##### Requires:

 base element, q